J-KC-Man/design-patterns/README.md

 If using Intellij IDEA, you need to:

--Add the path to your Java SDK
+1. Add the path to your Java SDK
--Mark the src directory as Source Root by right clicking on the src folder -> mark as -> Sources Root -Specify the location of the 'out' folder by Pressing  Ctrl+Alt+Shift+S. The location should be in the same directory that the src directory is located in. eg <filepath>/<projectname>/out
+2. Mark the src directory as Source Root by right clicking on the src folder -> mark as -> Sources Root
+3. Specify the location of the 'out' folder by Pressing  Ctrl+Alt+Shift+S. The location should be in the same directory that the src directory is located in. eg <filepath>/<projectname>/out